RUB-NDS/PRET/README.md

   info extended   - Show extended fonts.
 ```

 PCL is a very limited page description language without access to the file system.
-The to get/put/ls commands therefore use on a virtual file system based on PCL macros and mostly for the hack value :)
+The `get`/`put`/`ls` commands therefore use a virtual file system based on PCL macros, implemented mostly for the hack value.
+This proof-of-concept shows that even a device which supports only minimalist languages like PCL can be used to store arbitrary files like copyright infringing material.
+Although such a file sharing service is not a security vulnerability per se, it might apply as ‘misuse of service’ depending on the corporate policy

 ### The Files

 - `pret.py` - Executable main program
 - `capabilities.py` - Routines to check for printer langauge support
+- `discovery.py` - Routines to list printers using SNMP broadcast
-- `printer.py` - Generic code to describe a printer
+- `printer.py` - Generic code to describe a printing device
 - `postscript.py` - PS spezific code (inherits from class printer)
 - `pjl.py` - PJL spezific code (inherits from class printer)
 - `pcl.py` - PCL spezific code (inherits from class printer)
 - `helper.py` - Help functions for output and debugging, logging, file system access, sending and recveiving via socket or character device and printer language constants
-- `codebook.py` - Static tabelle of PJL status/error codes
+- `codebook.py` - Static table of PJL status/error codes
 - `fuzzer.py` - Constants for file system fuzzing
-- `mibs/*` - Printer specific MIBs used by snimpy
+- `mibs/*` - Printer specific SNMP MIBs
 - `db/*` - database of supported models
 - `lpd/*` - Scripts for LPD fuzzing

-*Happy Hacking!*
+**Happy Printer Hacking!**